 - Code enforcement action challenged on constitutional grounds

-Public entities are bound to be sued for inverse condemnation, and our clients depend on RWG’s litigators to defend their interests in court.
+Public agencies are bound to be sued for inverse condemnation, and our clients depend on RWG’s litigators to defend their interests in court.
 California inverse condemnation claims are increasingly the primary cause of action in complex land use and property damage litigation.
 Our highly specialized litigators zealously represent clients in both state and federal court, bringing a wealth of knowledge and expertise to handle all types of inverse condemnation litigation.

 RWG’s litigators successfully handle complex matters involving challenging legal issues and substantial economic claims using sophisticated law and motion work and skilled presentation of the client’s case at trial or mediation.
 At the foundation is our broad knowledge of local land use and zoning laws, administrative claims and appeals procedures, constitutional law, and the distinctions between constitutional claims and those brought under the Government Claims Act.
 We keep abreast of emerging developments in constitutional law, and frequently we are at the forefront of those developments on appeal.